Ozempic Breath: Why GLP‑1 Medications Can Cause Bad Breath

 It makes sense that people reach for mints—hence the spike in Ice Breakers® sales—but long‑term relief requires addressing the underlying cause.
 Masking with mints or gum helps only briefly; the bacterial source remains active.

-• Brushing teeth and gums twice daily with a powered toothbrush
+• Enhanced Brushing: Clean your teeth and gums at least twice daily using a powered toothbrush to more effectively disrupt plaque and bacterial buildup.

 A Note from Humble Dentistry